-No rule shall become effective until it has been published in a daily newspaper of general circulation in the City posted by the City Clerk by means established by ordinance to achieve widespread dissemination to the public.
+No rule shall become effective until it has been posted by the City Clerk by means established by ordinance to achieve widespread dissemination to the public.
 All effective rules shall be printed in a book of City rules.

 6.302 Emergency Rules